 - If they are lightweight they will be using more expensive soles which are generally better quality

 - If it doesn’t look like it has a lot of manufacturing hours put in then the manufacturing costs shouldn’t be that high – think Converse

 Where Luxury Sneakers Are Made

 Plenty of luxury sneakers still pride themselves on being made in Italy but this is not the only country of origin for good quality kicks.
-These days China has surpassed the Italians when it comes to sneaker construction technology and according to Sneakerboy founder Chris Kyvetos, it’s a defining reason why Balenciaga moved their operations from Italy to China for their popular Triple S line.
+These days China has matched the Italians when it comes to sneaker construction technology – according to Sneakerboy founder Chris Kyvetos, it’s a defining reason why Balenciaga moved their operations from Italy to China for their popular Triple S line.

-Beyond Italy brands like New Balance continue to manufacture their flagship 990 sneaker in the USA using proven methods that date back decades.
+Beyond Italy, brands like New Balance continue to manufacture sneakers like their flagship 990 ‘dad shoe’ in the USA, using proven methods that date back decades.
 So the question really shouldn’t be which country luxury sneakers are made in, but what kind of factory or workshop they come from.